bordoni/online-now/readme.txt

 Thank you for wanting to make Online Now better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.3.0 =
+* Feature: Track Users by Time
+* Feature: Include a Minimum of Users to be displayed
+* Feature: Links to User Profiles

 = 0.2.1 =
 * Fix: Resolve the Login and Logout problem with non-existent user